anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.md

 2. each consumed resource wasn't consumed in prior transactions

 A transaction is *executable* if it is valid and `transactionDelta` commits to the expected balancing value.

+## `delta`

+Transaction delta is a hash of _transaction balance_ - the total quantity change per resource kind induced by the transaction.
+It isn't computed from the transaction balance directly by applying a hash function to it, but rather by using the homomoprhic properties of `deltaHash`: adding action deltas together results in transaction delta.